 The Florida Legislature through the Energy, Climate Change and Economic Security Act of 2008 established a statewide weight-based recycling goal of 75% by 2020.

 The act directed the Florida Department of Environmental Protection to establish a reporting protocol and directed counties to report annually.
 The Legislature also established interim recycling goals: 40% by 2012; 50% by 2014; 60% by 2016; and 70% by 2018.

 Florida achieved the interim goals established for 2012 and 2014; however, Florida did not meet the 2016 interim goal of 60% and the recycling rate has continued to decline since that time.
 Florida’s 2018 recycling rate was 49%, falling short of the 2018 interim recycling goal of 70%.
 Based on the department’s evaluation of available data, the drop can largely be attributed to a reduction in the reported amount of construction and demolition (C&D) debris recycled in 2018.
-In 2018, four counties achieved a 70% rate.
+Four counties achieved a 70% rate in 2018.
 Since 2012, the department has recognized over 40 businesses and other organizations that have met or exceeded established interim recycling goals during that period.